Transportation in Iowa

 There was definitely some problem solving along the way, like creating locks and dams.
 But for a time, steamboats were the way to travel.

-Railroads have made a huge impact on our history for cars and airplanes.
-Trains rumbled through Iowa carrying people, food, farm equipment and other goods.
+Railroads have made a huge impact on our history.
+Before cars and airplanes, trains rumbled through Iowa carrying people, food, farm equipment and other goods.
 But as time marched on, there were reasons the railroads declined too.

 Come along for the ride while we explore the development and decline of Iowa's most interesting transportation methods.

-Funding for FIND Iowa has been provided by the following supporters.
+Funding for FIND Iowa has been provided by The Coons Foundation, Pella and the Gilchrist Foundation.